 High Line - New York City: Not so long ago, the High Line was a derelict rail line cutting across New York’s Lower West Side.

 Faced with the wrecking ball, two local activists started a grassroots campaign to turn the space into a public park.

 By 2006, with the funding in place, park designers James Corner and Diller Scofidio Renfro began work on a unique space that celebrates the past while breaking new ground in our concept of what a park is, and where a park can be.

-Other episodes in the 10 THAT CHANGED AMERICA series are:
+Other episodes in the series include: